Pending-Name-21/miscellany/coffe-time-scripts/game-console-execution/README.md

 3. **Add the .jar File**
     - From the extracted zip, locate the `.jar` file.
     - Place the `.jar` file in the same directory level as the `coffe-time.sh` script.
+    - If you want to extract images, use the `.jar` inside the `jar with images` instead.

 4. **Run the Script**